Reviews You Can Rely On

 Cannot transfer data

-The CatEye Quick is going to be your best option if budget is a real constraint, and you're just looking to get the basic numbers: current speed, average speed, miles, and time.
-It's a no-nonsense bike computer that gives you the basics, and it's also a pretty cool-looking device despite its low price tag.
+The CatEye Quick is your best option if budget is a real constraint and you're just looking to get the basic numbers: current speed, average speed, miles, and time.
+It's a no-nonsense bike computer that gives you the gist.
+Fortunately, despite its low price tag, it's also a pretty cool-looking device.
 Truthfully, most basic bike computers look clunky and old-school with their messy wires and toyish head unit, but this thing is sleek, wireless, and elegantly designed.
-It has just a few buttons with a few functions, keeping it simple and easy to navigate.
+It has just a few buttons to go with its few functions, keeping it simple and easy to navigate.
 Setup is as easy as attaching the speed sensor and magnet and entering some basic data.
-To start it, you might need to hit a button to wake it up if it's been sitting for a long time, but it's a set-it-and-forget-it type of bike computer.
+To start it up, you might need to hit a button to wake it up if it's been sitting for a long time, but it's a set-it-and-forget-it type of bike computer.
 When you start rolling, it starts recording.

-As we mentioned, this is a really basic computer for riders that just want the necessary numbers.
-It doesn't have fancy functions or give you in-depth data or analysis.
-It is not GPS-enabled, so you can't use it for navigation or track your routes.
-There's no way to transfer your ride data to Strava or another third-party tracker, so that needs to be done manually if you choose to track that info.
-This may suit many riders just fine, but for those that want a little more functionality, you'll need to look a little higher up the line at the more advanced, and more expensive, GPS-enabled models.
+As mentioned above, this basic device is best for those who want the necessary numbers.
+It doesn't sport fancy functions or give you in-depth data or analysis.
+Another consideration is that this device is not GPS-enabled, so you can't use it for navigation or tracking your routes.
+If you can fork over just a bit more, you can enjoy the Bryton Rider 420, which, though not super advanced in its interface, offers GPS at a reasonable price.
+Transferring your ride data from the Cateye Quick to Strava or another third-party tracker is impossible, requiring a manual step.
+This might suit many riders just fine, but you'll need to search a bit higher up the line at the more advanced and expensive GPS-enabled models if you desire more functionality.

 Read more: Cateye Quick review